Specialist Spotlight: Balancing Menopause Symptoms and Sleep

 Problems can include difficulty getting to sleep, waking during the night and waking up very early.
 Additionally, the most common psychological symptoms (exacerbated by sleep loss) are a loss of self-esteem, reduced confidence and heightened anxiety.

-Furthermore, for those women that aren’t great sleepers to begin with, entering menopause can make insomnia even worse.
+Furthermore, for those women who aren’t great sleepers to begin with, entering menopause can make insomnia even worse.
 Hormonal Insomnia and sleep disturbances caused by hot flashes leave many menopausal women tossing and turning or waking up drenched in sweat.
 The next day, irritability, anxiousness, fatigue and trouble concentrating are common following a bad night’s sleep.”

 What does science say about sleep and menopause?